A journey on the legendary California State Route 58

 Are chains required on Highway 58?

-The road climbs up to Tehachapi Pass, a mountain pass at an elevation of 1.241m (4,071ft) above the sea level.
+The road tops out at Tehachapi Pass, a mountain pass at an elevation of 1.241m (4,071ft) above the sea level.
 Chains are sometimes required near Tehachapi between Bakersfield and Mojave.